readthedocs/website/content/posts/ai-crawlers-abuse.md

 They are risking many sites blocking them for abuse, irrespective of the other copyright and moral issues that are at play in the industry.

-As a large host of open source documentation, we'd also love to work with these companies on deal to be able to crawl our site in a respectful way.
+As a major host of open source documentation, we'd love to work with these companies on a deal to crawl our site respectfully.
 We could build an integration that would alert them to content changes, and download the files that have changed.
-However, none of these companies have reached out to us in any way, expect in response to abuse reports.
+However, none of these companies have reached out to us, except in response to abuse reports.

 If these companies wish to be good actors in the space, they need to start acting like it,